flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

     3. Use a Flyte pod template with ``template.spec.schedulerName: scheduler-plugins-scheduler`` to use the new gang scheduler for your tasks.

-       See the :ref:`using-k8s-podtemplates` section for more information on pod templates in Flyte.
+       See :ref:`deployment-configuration-general` for more information on pod templates in Flyte.
        You can set the scheduler name in the pod template passed to the ``@task`` decorator.
 However, to prevent the two different schedulers from competing for resources, it is recommended to set the scheduler name in the pod template in the ``flyte`` namespace which is applied to all tasks.
 Non distributed training tasks can be scheduled by the gang scheduler as well.

-       For more information on pod templates in Flyte, refer to the :ref:`using-k8s-podtemplates` section.
+       For more information on pod templates in Flyte, see :ref:`deployment-configuration-general`.
        You can set the scheduler name in the pod template passed to the ``@task`` decorator.
        However, to avoid resource competition between the two different schedulers, it is recommended to set the scheduler name in the pod template in the ``flyte`` namespace,